mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 14 November 2025

-- The average temperature today is 10.03˚C,
+- The average temperature today is 9.86˚C,
-- With highs of 10.55˚C and lows of 9.28˚C,
+- With highs of 10.29˚C and lows of 9.27˚C,
-- It may feel like 9.49˚C with moderate rain
+- It may feel like 6.19˚C with drizzle rain
-- The wind speed is 8.75m/s and visibility is 6000m
+- The wind speed is 9.26m/s and visibility is 6000m
-- The pressure is 998hPa and humidity is 92%
+- The pressure is 1000hPa and humidity is 93%
 - The sun will rise at 07:26 and set at 16:19

 <!-- weather_marker ends -->